dbt-checkpoint/dbt-checkpoint/HOOKS.md

 #### When to use it

-You are too lazy or forgetful to delete one character at the end of the script.
+If you are too lazy or forgetful to delete one character at the end of the script.

 #### Requirements